DimABSA/DimABSA2026/README.md

   ]
 }
 ```
+-->

-- ID → Unique identifier for the instance
+- `ID` → Unique identifier for the instance
-- Text → A sentence or paragraph expressing subjective opinions
+- `Text` → A sentence or paragraph expressing subjective opinions
-- Aspect → A list of one or more target aspects mentioned in the text
+- `Aspect` → A list of one or more target aspects mentioned in the text
 <!--
 - "ID" – A unique identifier for the instance.
 - "Text" – A sentence or paragraph expressing subjective opinions.